Walid-Ahmed/imageclassifierSuite/README.md

 ## Tranining Scripts

+When the training starts, it will show sample of images and print  statistics about the dataset.
+After finishing, the following files are automatically saved to the "Results" folder

+ 1. Loss and accuracy curves
+ 2. The model as a .h5 file and .pb file in a folder with same name as dataset
+ 3. The best model (highest accuracy) during training
+ 4. The labels in dictionary stored as a pickle file
+ 5. Confusion matrix as image

 1. [I-Train a CIFAR10](#TRAINcIFAR)
 2. [II-Train a binary image classifier using flow from directory](#binaryimageclassifierusingflowfromdirectory)
 3. [III--Train a binary/multiclass image classifier](#multiclassimageclassifier)